clearlinux/clear-linux-documentation/source/network_boot.rst

    .. note::

-     The configuration file for nginx is written to not clobber any existing nginx configurations by hosting network-bootable images on a different port.
+      Creating a separate configuration file for ``nginx`` to serve network- bootable images on a non-standard port number preserves existing nginx configurations.

 #.
 Start ``nginx`` and enable startup on boot.